-There's a lot going on in the new Avengers: Infinity War — our favorite superheroes suit up, fight (to the death in some cases), and some even appear from dark corners with impressive new beards (hi, Steve Rogers, how you doin'?).
-Facial hair aside, the rest of the plot revolves around the purple big bad of the new movie, Thanos, and the Infinity Stones.
-Not sure what those are or need a refresher?
-We can help.
+A lot goes on in Avengers: Infinity War — our favorite superheroes suit up, fight (to the death in some cases), and some even appear from dark corners with impressive new beards (hi, Steve Rogers, how you doin'?).
+Facial hair aside, the rest of the plot revolves around Thanos's quest for the Infinity Stones and his desire to decimate half of the universe with a single snap of his fingers.

 What Are the Stones?

 If you’re puzzled about the Infinity Stones, this might help!
 Movies they’re featured in, their containment devices, and who has them now. pic.twitter.com/gLquJlbzIT— Louie (@Mantia) November 5, 2016

 - The blue Space Stone, aka the Tesseract: At the end of Thor: Ragnarok, Loki once again possesses the Tesseract, known as the Space Stone for its abilities to manipulate space, create portals, and basically disintegrate people by transferring their matter elsewhere (as we saw in the first Captain America movie when it powered HYDRA weapons).